Sam Jacobs (footballer): Carlton (2007–2010)

 After three years as a rookie, Jacobs was promoted to the senior list at the end of the 2009 season.
 He played 13 games for the Blues and 10 for the Bullants during the 2010 season, again playing in a VFL Grand Final.
-At the end of the season, Jacobs requested to be traded back home to the Adelaide Crows.
+At the end of the season, Jacobs requested to be traded back home to Adelaide.
 On 11 October, Jacobs was traded to the Crows in exchange for draft picks 34 (used for Patrick McCarthy) and 67 (used for Andrew McInnes).